Sameerwalia07/cybersecurity-journey/Cybersecurity-Journey/glossary.md

 # 📖 Glossary — Terms I've Learned

 A running list of terms, explained in my own words.
-Adding a few entries here counts as a valid "commit of the day" on lighter days.

 ---